 The Part Time MBA Scholarship (Public/Government) is a £7,000 tuition fee waiver for a maximum of two years only, split equally across both academic years, £3,500 per year.

-How many: We are offering 35 scholarships for the full-time MBA, 10 scholarships for the part time MBA programme, 5 scholarships for the African Continent MBA and 20 scholarships for the part time MBA programme.
+How many: We are offering 30 scholarships for the full-time MBA, 10 scholarships for the part time MBA programme, 5 scholarships for the African Continent MBA and 20 scholarships for the part time MBA programme.

 Course application process: